 After 5 more tutoring sessions, I gave her a post-assessment.
 The results were greatly improved in most topics, but she still hadn’t mastered quadratics.
 I provided Emily with videos and practice problems to study for her placement exam.
 I also created the diagram below to help her connect solving quadratic equations using different ways.

-1. Factoring—quickest method, but not always possible
+1. Factoring—most popular method, but not always possible.

 To dive deeper into those methods, watch a video explaining more methods for solving quadratic equations.
 In the video, I provided example problems demonstrating how to use each method.

 See more step-by-step examples of solving quadratic equations.

 A month later I heard back from Emily’s mom.
 She placed out of Algebra I, performing “better than most current Algebra 2 students” would on the test.